-This remedy is unique to B.C. but is considered to be a potential model for other provinces.
-It is available to migrant workers who hold an employer-specific work permit, and to those who don't need a work permit under IRPA.
+This remedy is available to migrant workers who hold an employer-specific work permit, and to those who don't need a work permit under IRPA.
 A new open work permit may be granted if the employer has not complied with federal or provincial laws thereby putting the worker at risk of abuse, or already resulting in abuse to the migrant worker (physical, psychological, sexual, financial).
 This permit is not focused on trafficking but rather on exploitation or abuse.